gatzka/streaming-spec/complex_types.md

 ### Spectrum Desribed with Dimensions

-We use 2 dimesionsions.
-In addition we introduce the functiontype which helps the client to inteprete the data.
+We use 2 dimensions.
+In addition we introduce the functiontype which helps the client to interprete the data.

 ~~~~ {.javascript}
 {